Jay-Raam/Narratiq/README.md

 ## Narratiq — v1

 Welcome to Narratiq!
-I’m Jayasriraam, a front-end Developer based in Chennai, and I’m excited to introduce my latest project.
+I’m Jayasriraam, a front-end Developer based in Chennai, and I’m excited to introduce my project.
 Narratiq is a comprehensive web application designed for users to explore, catalog, and borrow books.
 Combining an intuitive user interface with a powerful backend, Narratiq delivers an engaging and seamless library experience.